Man flees after trying to get into Napier court with live ammunition

 Police in Napier were on Thursday still looking for a man 24 hours after he fled Napier Courthouse where he had tried to get past security staff with live ammunition.

-While a witness understood a rifle magazine may also been involved, Courts acting general manager (Health Safety and Security) Jonathan Howe confirmed only that a single item of ammunition had been found, carried by a person passing through security scanning at the court entrance about 9.40am on Wednesday.
+While a witness understood a rifle magazine may also been involved, courts acting general manager (health, safety and security) Jonathan Howe confirmed only that a single item of ammunition had been found, carried by a person passing through security scanning at the court entrance about 9.40am on Wednesday.

 The man had left by the time police arrived but police have the ammunition and a bag left behind by the man as he left.